Sienci-Labs/Resources/longmill/the-basics/ytsb-lm-routers-and-spindles.md

 Consult your spindle manufacturer for details on wiring and programming if this is something you're considering since it tends to vary between manufacturers.

 If you are a beginner user, we highly recommend sticking with a Makita RT0701.
 The Makita RT0701 offers plenty of power and speed control for this application.
 Installing a spindle can be very technically challenging and may cost significantly more.
-If you plan on adding a spindle we recommend checking our <a href="https://forum.sienci.com/">Forum</a> and <a href="https://www.facebook.com/groups/mill.one">Facebook Group</a> for more info or checking out our own guide below.
+If you plan on adding a spindle we recommend checking our <a href="https://forum.sienci.com/" target="_blank" rel="noopener">Forum</a> and <a href="https://www.facebook.com/groups/mill.one" target="_blank" rel="noopener">Facebook Group</a> for more info or checking out our own guide below.

 <h3>Adding a spindle</h3>

 ![](/_images/_longmill/_the-basics/lm_routersspindle_p4_Spindle.jpeg){.aligncenter .size-medium}

-We supply <a href="https://sienci.com/product/router-mount-for-longmill-benchtop-cnc/">65mm, 71mm, and 80mm router mounts</a> that are sized to match with commonly available 3-phase spindles.
+We supply <a href="https://sienci.com/product/router-mount-for-longmill-benchtop-cnc/" target="_blank" rel="noopener">65mm, 71mm, and 80mm router mounts</a> that are sized to match with commonly available 3-phase spindles.
 From our experience, most come in 65mm and 80mm diameters.

 Although we do not offer technical support on adding a spindle, here are some general steps on adding a spindle: